 On the following voyages, a vaccine against yellow fever is required.
 The vaccination must be done at least 10 days before departure.
 Please bring the vaccination certificate on your voyage as you will need this to enter certain countries:

-Andean Coast expedition to Panama Canal – Southbound
+Andean Coast expedition to Panama Canal – Northbound (19 March 2019)

-Andean Coast expedition to Panama Canal – Northbound
+Andean Coast expedition to Panama Canal – Southbound (04 November 2018)

 What to wear